Understanding Underground Incentivized Review Services: Operational Characteristics of Review Services

-Reviewers are contacted primarily via Facebook.
-There are two mediums by which agents recruit reviewers: Facebook groups and targeted advertisements.
+Agents are responsible for recruiting jennies and help them buy products.
+There are two mediums by which agents recruit reviewers: social media channels and targeted advertisements.

-\Paragraph{Facebook Groups.} We were able to find over $100$ groups on Facebook which served as a hub for reviewers and sellers to contact each other.
-The largest of these groups had close to two hundred thousand members.
+\Paragraph{Facebook Groups.} We were able to find $156$ active Facebook groups which served as a hub for reviewers and sellers to contact each other.
+The largest of these groups had close to one hundred thousand members.
 On these groups, agents post information about the products which they have.
-Many agents post wide calls for action (see Fig.~\ref{fig:fb_group_1}.
-Reviewers can also ask for any products they want.
-Agents are aware that what they are doing is illegal, and hence, always operate with an alias.
-They also use minor perturbations on the keywords so that they may not be flagged by Facebook (see Fig.~\ref{fig:fb_group_2}).
-Agent \textit{A25} says:

-\Paragraph{Targeted Advertisements.} This is primarily how people are exposed to this underground market for reviews.
-Agents have pages on Facebook, which can then deliver targeted advertisements to users.
-These advertisements commonly tout their business as 'looking for influencers', or 'looking for testers' for their product.
-A few sample sponsored posts can be seen in Fig.~\ref{fig:fb_ad_2}.
-Clicking on the advertisement leads to opening a chat with the page via Facebook Messenger.
-There is a chatbot which asks users for their Amazon account links, PayPal accounts, and explains the process.
-A particular page can deal with hundreds of products; see Fig.~\ref{fig:fb_ad_1}.

-Facebook does seem to be on the lookout for such pages; a reviewer \textit{R18} shared that he received an email from one of the pages saying how their Facebook page has been blocked.
-However, agents simply create another page with a different account and start operating and delivering advertisements from that page.
-See Fig.~\ref{fig:fb_ad_3} for a sample email that \textit{R18} received.
+Typically, agents post products on the group along with what the seller is looking for; it can be a five-star review, a five-star rating, positive seller feedback, upvotes to existing reviews or answering questions in the Q\&A section (\textit{J24, J25, J28, J30, J33}).
+Additionally, reviewers can also ask for any products they want.
+For example, a reviewer can make a post sharing that they are an Amazon account holder in the U.S. and are looking for bluetooth speakers.
+Any agents who have the product can comment or reach out.
+Jenny \textit{J30} says: